-There’s the chance to explore a garden laid out in the 1920s, with its stunning rhododendrons and azaleas; a lovingly-tended cottage garden; a beautifully laid-out quarter-acre plot with themed borders; gardens with a proliferation of roses, wisteria and clematis and some with their deliberate” wild” corners with bluebells and cowslips.
+Year Five of Putley Open Gardens and our gardeners are already busy preparing for their visitors in the idyllic community near Ledbury.
+This year there are eight gardens adding to the variety which includes a garden laid out in the 1920s, by a chap named Capability (but not Brown) with its stunning rhododendrons and azaleas; a lovingly-tended cottage garden; a beautifully laid-out quarter-acre plot with themed borders; gardens with a proliferation of roses, wisteria and clematis and some with their “deliberate” wild corners with bluebells and cowslips.
 Putley is surrounded by orchards, so an additional treat may well be the sight of the cider apple trees covered in a marvellous mass of pink blossom.